yibo-geomatique/dashboard/Processes/ProduceBuildingChangeCollection.md

 -  Step 2 : for each BuildingChange, prepare a first version of it, with available data and narratives that can be found online
 -  Step 3 : organise interviews where the collection is presented in a specific order.
 These interviews and exchange lead to different results : acquisition of narratives / identification of new data or operations to improve the description of BuidingChange already in the collection,   is identified, identification of new  required situations (leading back to Step 1 or leading to the production of enriched BuildingChange datasets

+## Specific Method to produce the current Collection